michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0112.md

 - v: happen simultaneously
 - v: be in accord; be in agreement
 ### Family
-concur: concuring, concurred, concurrence, concurrent, concurring, concurs+;concurrence: concurrences;concurrency: concurrencies;concurrent: concurrency, concurrently
+- concur: concuring, concurred, concurrence, concurrent, concurring, concurs+
+- concurrence: concurrences
+- concurrency: concurrencies
+- concurrent: concurrency, concurrently
 ### Examples
 - The scientific literature concurs with the anecdotal evidence I collected.
 - Even so, both parties concurred on one point: American support for Israel was crucial for advancing the cause of peace.